seatable/seatable-api-php/docs/Auth/Api/APITokenApi.md

 Delete API-Token

 Delete one specific API token from a base.
-The token is identified by his *app_name*.
+The token is identified by its *app_name*.

 ### Example